About Carol: The Author of Piedmont Trails

-First of all, allow me to introduce myself to you, My name is Carol.
-Piedmont Trails descended from my passion for genealogy and history.
-Family stories and family reunions began my journey but it wasn’t until a school assignment was given to me in the 7th grade that forever changed my outlook to genealogy and history.
-Mrs. Tatum, my English teacher from Walkertown Junior High School, required the entire class to complete a family genealogy book report consisting of no less than 3 generations.
-I was reluctant with this task at first, but quickly went into overdrive when I began gathering the information from my parents and grandparents.
-This was truly a life changing experience for me and from that day forward it was all about the desire to learn more.
+First of all, allow me to introduce myself to you.
+My name is Carol, and I have a long history with the past.
+Piedmont Trails descended from a deep personal passion for genealogy and history.
+Old family stories and family reunions initially began my journey as a kid growing up in North Carolina.
+It wasn’t until a school assignment presented itself; did I realize just how influential genealogy was to my heart.
+Mrs. Tatum, my 7th grade English teacher, required the entire class to complete a family genealogy book report consisting of no less than three generations.
+I was reluctant with this task at first.
+But, I quickly went into overdrive when I began gathering the information from my parents and grandparents.
+The sequence of tasking with notes and conversations contributed to writing my first family history analysis.
+The assignment was a huge success.
+Not only did I receive an A+ for a grade, but my eyes opened to a new world.
+The fascinating landscape captured the past with names, dates, events, and stories of long ago.
+This moment was a life-changing experience for me.
+From that day, a new outline overwhelmed me by changing my goals to learn everything about the people who lived before me.

 It wasn’t until September of 2017 when the birth of Piedmont Trails came into being.
-To shorten up the years in between, I can only describe them with words such as Fascinating, Amazing, Treasures, Adventures, a Lifetime Journey.
-Of course, I followed the normal paths of life as well with common daily routines and work.
-I married and had a family of my own, two wonderful sons that have given me such joy over the years.
-I also have grandchildren who are angels that just happen to live here on earth as well.
-My family has always reached deeper than those surrounding me.
-A journey filled with simplicity at first with names and dates and so on.
-Then turning into a journey filled with a personal understanding about my ancestors.
-Getting to know them through personal letters, actions and more became a real turning point for me and it turned the tides of research and placed me on a different path.
+The years before this were countless hours of research associated with routines of daily life.
+I receive loving support from my husband, two wonderful sons, and my grandchildren.
+My family has always reached deeper than those surrounding me by the fascinating discoveries throughout the years.
+This journey has filled me with a personal understanding of my ancestors.
+Getting to know them through personal letters, actions, and more became a real turning point for me, and it turned the tides of research and placed me on a different path.
 With history, I am the same.
-Seeking the details of the details to completely understand why the Battle of Camden happened this way or why Thomas Jefferson abused his friendship with John Adams.
+By seeking the details of the details, to completely understand why the Battle of Camden happened this way or why Thomas Jefferson abused his friendship with John Adams.
 Why the Civil War was inevitable from the start.

 Piedmont Trails Projects

 These are projects that are currently on my desk.
-The Great Wagon Road Project is a Huge one and will be years in completing.
-The others are simply passionate subjects for me.
-I am constantly searching for historical and genealogical materials, so don’t be surprised if I add more the list as time goes on.
+The Great Wagon Road Project is a Huge one and will be years in the completion.
+The others are passionate subjects for me that are just as important.
+I am constantly searching for historical and genealogical materials, so don’t be surprised if I add more projects to this list as time goes on.
 If any of these topics carry an interest with you, let me know.
-There is nothing better than working together !!
+There is nothing better than working together while preserving the past !!

 The Great Wagon Road Project

-Update: Ground Research is currently postponed until March of 2021 due to Covid-19.
+Update: Field Research is currently postponed until March 15th of 2021 due to Covid-19.

 The Study of Indentured Servants

-This project is brand new for me.
+This project has equipped me with numerous new materials.
 I have always been fascinated with the actual numbers of indentured servants during the colonial period.
-I began the concentrated research in December of 2019.
+I began the concentrated research in December of 2019 as a year project.
+Now entering 2021, this project is still going.
 Majority of history books, articles, etc. proclaim that 75% of the colonial population were indentured servants, especially for the colony of Virginia.
-Through all of my years of research, I have simply not found this to be the case.
-So, I am conducting a personal study into the actual numbers per colony for each indentured servant I am able to locate.
-If you have information on this topic, please let me know.
+Advanced research is leading myself to this conclusion and so much more.
+As the stories of these people emerge, I hope to focus their lives on the website by the end of this year.

 The History of The Yadkin Valley Railroad

-Another new project for 2020, I am currently researching the rich history of the Yadkin Valley Railroad.
+Another project that began in 2020 and moved into 2021 due to the restrictions of field work and the on going pandemic.
+The project is about the rich history of the Yadkin Valley Railroad in North Carolina.
 Spanning a distance just shy of 100 miles, this rail line is filled with history and fascinating stories.
 I am putting together a mixture of photos, history and family stories about the line and how it has contributed to the piedmont counties in North Carolina.
 If you have information about this historic railroad, please let me know.

-(Update: This project has been cancelled until June, 2021 due to Covid-19)
+(Update: This project has been postponed until June, 2021 due to Covid-19)

 Have Questions About Piedmont Trails?